Find Teaching Schools

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-In the United States, there were 17,300 jobs for Criminal Justice and Law Enforcement Professor in 2016.
+There were about 17,300 jobs for Criminal Justice and Law Enforcement Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 12.1% which is above the national average.
 The Bureau of Labor Statistics predicts 2,100 new jobs for Criminal Justice and Law Enforcement Professor by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.

 undefined